What is your location?

 What is your experience teaching advanced students?

-I really enjoy teaching advanced students and have experience helping students reach their goals in advanced techniques, such as vibrato, shifting, and beautiful tone production; as well as working on advanced repertoire to audition for youth symphonies, UIL Solo & Ensemble, and All-Region.
+I really enjoy teaching advanced students and have experience helping students reach their goals in advanced techniques, such as vibrato, shifting, and beautiful tone production; as well as working on advanced repertoire to audition for youth symphonies and regional orchestras, as well as achieve superior ratings at both regional and state UIL Solo & Ensemble competitions.

 Where can I get an instrument?